Skip to main content

 The 4-Year Rule: Why Halvings Define Bitcoin Cycles

 The mechanism is simpler than the chart looks.
 Issuance falls, the cost of producing a new coin rises, and demand from new buyers accumulates against a slower-growing float.
 Three of the four halvings were followed by a new all-time high within 18 months.
-The 2024 halving has, so far, followed the same script with the 2025 print above $108,000.
+The 2024 halving followed the same script, and Bitcoin printed a fresh record of $126,198 in October 2025 before cycling back to roughly $65,000 by Q2 2026.
 That does not guarantee the next cycle, but it explains why long-only Bitcoin investors plan in 4-year blocks instead of trying to read weekly candles.

 Inflation-Adjusted Bitcoin Returns